gtosato/disney/README.md

 -    TMDB (The Movie Database) website API to retrieve data
 -    Zod validation

 This project was built to develop a better understanding of utilising Microsoft Azure hosted functions to integrate AI functionality into an application.
-It uses Next.js to simplify routing and uses server side components to cache previous search results.
+It uses Next.js to simplify routing, and uses server side components to cache previous search results.

 ## Build Steps